Jerudong International School: Solar PV Project

 In June 2024, JIS unveiled its Solar PV Project, becoming Brunei's first school to undertake a major solar installation and integrate a comprehensive solar energy system.
 The school has installed over 600 solar panels, estimated to produce nearly 600,000 KWh of energy annually.
 This initiative aims to significantly reduce the carbon footprint and promote renewable energy usage within the JIS campus community.

 JIS Orchestra

 The JIS orchestra is one of the few orchestras in Brunei and has performed for international dignitaries such as Crown Prince Al-Muhtadee Billah, Prince Charles of Wales and Camilla, Duchess of Cornwall.
 As an expression of appreciation after a private concert, Prince Al-Muhtadee Billah gave the JIS Orchestra the Brunei model of the Fazioli concert grand piano which was produced with inlays of precious stones, mother of pearl and exotic woods.
-The piano is reportedly worth over US$400,000.